bcscc/trippy/README.md

 **Integration with Third-Party API:** Enhances functionality by incorporating data from OpenWeatherMap API.

-**Session-Persistent State:** Authenticated the user and then displayd user-specific data.
+**Session-Persistent State:** Authenticated the user and then display user-specific data using Express.js

 **User Experience Design:** Focuses on a clean and intuitive interface, ensuring ease of use and accessibility.